ZRoncevic/zroncevic.github.io/_posts/2017-01-15-spring-boot-demo-app.md

 ![Eureka-discovery]({{ site.url }}/assets/media/Eureka-discovery.png)

-Code for the Eureka server can be found here: https://github.com/ZRoncevic/demo-eureka-server
+Code for the Eureka server can be found here: [GitHub Repository](https://github.com/ZRoncevic/demo-eureka-server)

 When creating the project the important thing is to include web, Eureka server and actuator dependencies.